You choose your audience.

 You decide all of those things because you’re the boss, and you answer to nobody.

 But let’s face it; few endeavors are as independent-spirited as blogging.

 And that’s why, as the holiday weekend approaches in the US, we’re delighted to showcase a collection of outstanding posts created by bloggers who truly embrace that spirit of independence by sharing their ideas, on their terms, with a waiting world.

 Some are beginning bloggers tentatively taking their first steps; others are experienced bloggers who continue to hone their craft.

 But regardless of where you’d place yourself on that spectrum – or even if you’re only now thinking of launching a blog – you’ll find plenty here to motivate and inspire you.

 The True Meaning of Independence for Bloggers

-When independence and blogging are mentioned in the same breath, they often conjure up an image of a location-independent blogger building an internet business while hopping from one exotic location to the next.
+When independence and blogging are mentioned in the same breath, they often conjure up an image of location-independent bloggers building their internet businesses while hopping from one exotic location to the next.

 But while that lifestyle is the dream of some, it’s a narrow view of the independence afforded bloggers.

 More important is their freedom of expression – independence from anyone else’s rules or predetermined agenda.